-Note If the notice is given to a person who may apply to the AAT for review of the decision to which it relates, the notice must comply with the requirements of the code of practice in force under the Administrative Appeals Tribunal Act 1989, s 25B (1) (see s 408 (3)).
+Note If the notice is given to a person who may apply to the ACAT for review of the decision to which it relates, the notice must be a reviewable decision notice (see s 408 (2)).

-U 171 Notice of refusal of application
+171 Notice of refusal of application

-- (1) If a development application is refused under section 162 (1) (c) (Deciding development applications), the planning and land authority must give written notice of the refusal to- - (a) the applicant; and - (b) each person who made a representation under section 156 about the application. - (2) However, to remove any doubt, the planning and land authority need not give notice of a decision deemed under the Administrative
+- (1) If a development application is refused under section 162 (1) (c) (Deciding development applications), the planning and land authority must give written notice of the refusal to- - (a) the applicant; and - (b) each person who made a representation under section 156 about the application. - (2) However, to remove any doubt, the planning and land authority need not give notice of a decision deemed under the ACT Civil and Administrative Tribunal Act 2008, section 12 (When no action taken

-- Appeals Tribunal Act 1989, section 24 (6) to have been made to refuse a development application. - (3) A notice under subsection (1) must set out the reasons for the decision.
+- to be decision) to have been made to refuse a development application. - (3) A notice under subsection (1) must set out the reasons for the decision.

-Note If the notice is given to a person who may apply to the AAT for review of the decision to which it relates, the notice must comply with the requirements of the code of practice in force under the Administrative Appeals Tribunal Act 1989, s 25B (1) (see s 408 (3)).
+If the notice is given to a person who may apply to the ACAT for review of the decision to which it relates, the notice must be a reviewable decision notice (see s 408 (2)).